evanx/lula-hub/README.md

 Todo, in order of priority:

+- lula-hub: migrate to WebSockets
 - lula-client: implement the design presented here
-- lula-hub: websockets to avoid polling
-- lula-auth: differentiate multiple worker instances of the same client
+- lula-auth: consider JWT signing the session token

 ## Overview

-Lula-hub is a Node.js HTTP microservice to sync Redis streams.
+Lula-hub is a Node.js WebSocket microservice to sync Redis streams.
 It's intended use-case is for reliable distributed messaging.

-Its stack includes:

-- Fastify
-- Redis
+It is intended to be scaleable e.g. via Kubernetes, where each instance connects to the same Redis backend e.g. a managed instance on your infrastructure provider.

-Lula-hub uses lula-auth for bearer token authentication - see https://github.com/evanx/lula-auth
+Lula-hub uses lula-auth for session token authentication - see https://github.com/evanx/lula-auth

 Lula-hub is an HTTP server used by lula-client to sync events - see https://github.com/evanx/lula-client (WIP)